ysyk2021/chatgpt-and-insurance-how-ai-is-enhancing-risk-assessment-and-claims-processing/src/chapter-6-1.md

-# Steps to Implement ChatGPT in Insurance Industry

 ChatGPT is a powerful tool for enhancing risk assessment and claims processing in the insurance industry.
 In this chapter, we will explore the steps involved in implementing ChatGPT in the insurance industry.